slolife/antivirus-false-positive-reports/README.md

-# How to report false postives to AntiVirus vendors
+# How to report false postives to Antivirus vendors

 A curated list of how to report false positive reports to antivirus vendors